DanyaLitva/ContextFree-Path-Querying/README.md

  ```

 **On linux, with CMake**
-1. Install mpi with `sudo apt install mpich`
-2. Clone this repository with `git clone https://github.com/DanyaLitva/SummerSchool25_SBPGU`
+1. Clone this repository with `git clone https://github.com/DanyaLitva/SummerSchool25_SBPGU`
-3. Enter the directory with this project and run commands below:
+2. Enter the directory with this project and run commands below:
     ```
     mkdir build
     cd build